 When creating an ad in Ads Manager, one of the best advantages (as you’ll soon see) is the ability to create a highly-targeted core demographic group with the “create new audience” feature.

-You can choose a gender, age, region, and language to reach, and even dive into specific interests you want your audience to share.
+You can choose a gender, age, region, and language to reach and dive into the specific interests you want your audience to share.

-Then you’re given estimates based on your audience and budget, like how many people you’re expected to reach daily, and how many people will click your link.
-Those performance evaluations are critical to deciding whether to increase or decrease audience size, or whether your budget is big enough.
+Then you’re given estimates based on your audience and budget, like how many people you’re expected to reach daily and how many people will click your link.
+Those performance metrics are critical when deciding whether to increase or decrease audience size or whether your budget is big enough.